Get

 Belgian Malinois Overview

 The Belgian Malinois (also called the Mal) was bred in Belgium near the city of Malines to be a herding dog.
-The breeders were more interested in producing a livestock herder with a strong work ethic over how the dog looked.
+The breeders were more interested in producing a livestock herder with a strong work ethic than in how the dog looked.
 This eventually led to the Mal becoming the favorite herder for Belgian cattlemen and sheepherders.

 Personality / Character